samtron1412/docs/tech/it/ai/machine-learning.md

   managed.
-- Therefore, a preliminary step in many applications consist of selecting a subset of features, or constructing a new and reduced set of features to facilitate learning, adn to improve generalization and interpretability.
+- Therefore, a preliminary step in many applications consist of selecting a subset of features, or constructing a new and reduced set of features to facilitate learning, and to improve generalization and interpretability.
 - Extracting or selecting features require automated techniques with the intuition and knowledge of the domain expert.